Font

 One of Europe’s oldest cities, Chania is a sun-splashed destination on the coast of Crete that combines ancient charm with modern comforts.
 And, yes, (almost) all roads lead to the beach.

-For sun-seekers the city of Chania was once a means to an end—a stopover en route to the world-class beaches of Greece’s largest and southernmost island.
 Now, this bustling city on Crete’s northwest coast has earned the spotlight on its own merits.
 Just an hour’s fight from Athens, Chania (pronounced “hahn-yah”) is both a destination, thanks to a historic harbour and local delicacies, and an ideal jumping-off point to explore the culture, geographic diversity and this lush island’s Instagrammable beaches.

 For admirers of history and architecture, Chania itself is an irresistible draw.
 First inhabited around 1700 B.C. by the Minoans it was later claimed by the Romans, Byzantines, Venetians and Ottomans, which helps explain the city’s wide-ranging historic architecture.
 Walking into town from the Venetian lighthouse (a listed archaeological site) at Chania’s port, you’ll pass a fascinating mix of neoclassical buildings, Byzantine castles and monasteries dating back to the 11th century.